gtokusum/HK-Hotel-Effectiveness/README.md

 # Hotel Effectiveness Night Audit Entry Reporter

-Partially automates the process of creating reports for night audit entry for housekeeping
+Partially automates the process of creating reports for night audit entry for housekeeping.

 ## Dependecies

 WILL ONLY WORK WITH EXCEL FILES FROM INFOR HMS.
+Download the excel file directly from Housekeeping Assignment page.
+Will need to filter out unassigned rooms.
 ```
 Pandas
-Openpyxl
 ```
 Use package mangaer [pip](https://pip.pypa.io/en/stable/)